Mathematics (MATH)

 Formal Studies Distro AreaMATH 360-2 MENU: Applied Analysis (1 Unit)

 Qualitative analysis of systems of ordinary differential equations.
 Linear partial differential equations.
 Fourier series and orthogonal functions.
+Using mathematical software to solve and analyze differential equations.
 Applications.
 Students may not receive credit for both MATH 360-2 and any of MATH 381-0, MATH 351-0, or ES_APPM 311-2.

 Prerequisite: MATH 360-1.